LeAD-M3D: Leveraging Asymmetric Distillation for Real-Time Monocular 3D Detection: Method: Accurate Real-Time M3D

-\inparagraph{Training.} We adopt offline \ac{KD} with a frozen teacher.
-We first train the largest model variant X with standard supervision, \ie classification loss $\mathcal{L}^{\text{cls}}$, 2D bounding box loss $\mathcal{L}^{\text{2D}}$, and 3D bounding box loss $\mathcal{L}^{\text{3D}}$, then freeze it as the teacher for student training.
-Then during \ac{distill} training, we supervise the student models with the total loss as:
+We adopt offline KD~\cite{knowledge_disstill} with a frozen teacher.
+Regardless of the student model size, the teacher is always uses our largest size (\ie, \ourmethodx trained \emph{w/o} A2D2).
+We first train the teacher using standard supervision \cite{yolov10}, \ie, classification $\mathcal{L}^{\text{cls}}$, 2D bounding-box $\mathcal{L}^{\text{2D}}$, and 3D bounding-box $\mathcal{L}^{\text{3D}}$ loss, then freeze for distillation.
+During distillation, we train a student model, which can be any model size from our family (N,\ S,\ M,\ B,\ or X), using the total loss

-while mixup is applied with probability $0.5$.
-We show more details for training losses in the supplementary.
+composed of our distillation loss $\mathcal{L}^{\text{distill}}$ and the standard supervised losses.
+We provide more details on the training and loss functions in the supplement.